yonas-fsaha/order-summary-component/README.md

 - [Vercel](https://vercel.com/)
 - [Netlify](https://www.netlify.com/)

-You can host your site using one of these solutions or any of our other trusted providers.
 ## Create a custom `README.md`

 We strongly recommend overwriting this `README.md` with a custom one.
 We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.